triplelog/csshole/content/howto/about.md

 </p>

 <p>
 To see my sources for mapping and political data, <a href="https://www.csshole.com/howto/sources/index.html">click here</a>.
+If you would like to contact me to tell me what you have built or any other reason, my email is robmwilc+csshole@gmail.com.
 </p>
 </div>